Healthcare Effectiveness Data and Information Set (HEDIS®)

 Our members with diabetes will continue to get helpful diet tips and reminders about the tests they need to receive to make sure their blood sugar levels are in control.

-Our members with asthma will continue to get tips and reminders about how to handle their symptoms and the need to take medicines as their doctor orders.
+Our members with asthma and other conditions will continue to get tips and reminders about how to handle their symptoms and the need to take medicines as their doctor orders.
+We have a mail-order pharmacy and you can get many medications delivered to you.
+Many medications can also be filled 90 days at a time.

 If you ever need help scheduling an appointment, our Outreach Department is here to help you.
 Please call us Monday through Friday 8:30 a.m. - 5:00 p.m. at 800-905-1722.